 San Fairy Ann has established itself as an Audax friendly club through the events we promote and the attitude of our riders on Audax events.

-In addition, in the month of May each year, the Club hosts a very popular Sportive in aid of Kent, Surrey and Sussex Air Ambulance.
+In addition, in the month of May each year, (except 2020 when it was cancelled because of Covid-19) the Club hosts a very popular Sportive in aid of Kent, Surrey and Sussex Air Ambulance.
 Click HERE for more details.

 WHAT IS AUDAX?